 Why you’ll love this recipe

-Sugar-free simple syrup is a great recipe to have in your back pocket, either for yourself or for a guest who might not be able to enjoy regular sugar.
+Sugar-free simple syrup is a great recipe to have in your back pocket, either for yourself or for a guest who might not consume regular sugar.
+Plus, it’s easy to flavor with different fruits, spices and herbs.
+You can use your creations in cocktails, mocktails, desserts, on breakfast foods… the options are endless!

 - You can make it with any sugar substitute that can dissolve in water.